-The following policy outlines the procedure to avoid being exposed to the corona virus and the implement practices that reduce the spread.
+The following policy outlines the procedure to avoid being exposed to the corona virus and the implement

 Avoid Close Contact:

 - 1. Put distance between yourself and other people.
 Remember that some people without symptoms may be able to spread the virus. - 2.
 Stay at least 6 feet (about 2 arms' length) from other people. - 3.
 Avoid gathering in groups. - 4.
 Stay out of crowded places and avoid mass gatherings. - 5.
 Keeping distance from others is especially important for people who are at risk of getting very sick.